-The Community College of Denver chose ClimateCraft ACCESS[TM] field installed units due to the confines of the small, existing mechanical room space, as well as limited access to the equipment room.
+The Community College of Denver chose the ClimateCraft ACCESSTM site-assembled units due to the confines of the small, existing mechanical room space, and limited access to the equipment room.

-ACCESS units were able to meet the accessibility and staging constraints, whereas alternative products still presented logistical difficulties of bringing in an alternate unit even in the smallest available shipping splits.
+ACCESS units were able to meet the accessibility and staging constraints, whereas alternative products provided logistical difficulties of bringing in a unit, even in the smallest available shipping splits.